 Goals reflect the intention of the state to invest in its infrastructure, housing and quality of life for its citizens.
-Table 11 and Table 12 report the number of households provided with affordable housing through HOME, HTF, ESG, and HOPWA.
-The one-year goal of 190 households anticipated support from the HOME, HTF, ESG and HOPWA programs.
+Table 11 and Table 12 report the one-year goal of 256 households anticipated support from the HOME, HTF, ESG and HOPWA programs.
 The CDBG and CDBG-CV program funds focused their resources on Public Services and Public Facilities and Infrastructure activities.